suyashpatil78/eventfind/README.md

 # eventfind
-## An application developed to create an locate an event happening nearby you.
+### An application developed to create and locate an event happening nearby you.
 This is a cross-platform application built using Ionic and Angular.
 Several plugins from capacitor have been used to provide native support.
 Here are certain features of it:
 * User can register and login in the application.
 The authentication is being handled by firebase.
 * User can create an event by using 10 points.
 The device location will be used as a location of the event.
 * Users can participate in other events by submitting their photos.